codingwatermelon/git-jftorres.github.io/projects/project-1.md

 Note: for this project, I wasn't able to run the MagicMirror site on the Pi Zero W connected to a monitor with the included Chromium browser as it ran too slow for my liking.
 Therefore, you'll need a separate computer to connect from to get to the MagicMirror site and it'll run much better.
 If you did, however, want to run the Pi connected to a monitor, just use a Raspberry Pi 3 or 4 (4 is kind of overkill) instead of the Pi Zero W, the instructions below will still apply.

+Another note: This guide is heavily borrowed from [this guide](http://emmanuelcontreras.com/how-to/how-to-create-a-magic-mirror-2-with-pi-zero-w/), though there are some differences in the major goals between our guides.

 ### Parts Required
 - A [Raspberry Pi Zero W](https://www.amazon.com/Raspberry-Pi-Zero-Wireless-model/dp/B06XFZC3BX/ref=sr_1_5?dchild=1&keywords=raspberry+pi+zero+w&qid=1589698278&sr=8-5) ($25)
 - A [5.0V - 2.5A power supply](https://www.amazon.com/CanaKit-Raspberry-Supply-Adapter-Listed/dp/B00MARDJZ4/ref=sr_1_1?dchild=1&keywords=raspberry+pi+zero+w+power+supply&qid=1589698376&sr=8-1) (~$10)